ryanallen/articles/markdown/UXPin/app-design-process.md

 * What do you consider when choosing an x?
 * What are suggestions for improving x?

-###Refining Target Users
-Try to include an area in your survey to collect personal information about your users if they are willing to share.
-In the previous survey over 75% of the participants also provided extra demographic and psychographic information (which I removed before sharing the responses), which further helps to identify our core target audience.
-70% of users also provided email addresses and expressed the desire to receive notifications on the progress of the project.
-Not only is interviewing and surveying users useful for the design process, but for marketing as well.
-Clearly there are some needs that aren't being met, all that is left is to identify them.

-##Identifying Needs
-Time to gather our mountain of notes, videos, and audio recordings in an attempt to analyze all the data and code up some fancy needs statements.

-We collected data in an effort to figure out what qualities of our app will close the gap in the user experience.
+From even this one survey it is obvious that there are needs that aren't being met, all that is left is to identify and code them.

+##Needs
+In the field of product design, the desired qualities in a solution are called needs.
+By gathering up our mountain of notes, videos, and audio recordings and analyzing all the data we will code up a list of user needs, which are usually a list of 30-100 desired qualities of our product.
+This needs list is an understanding by the designer of [what the user cares about and what characteristics drive engagement and a positive user experience](https://en.wikipedia.org/wiki/Causal_model). *If the app possesses these qualities, the user will be satisfied.*

-###Coding a Needs Statement
+###Coding a Needs List
-We do this by following XXX rules.
+[Processing our raw data](https://explorable.com/raw-data-processing) can take some time, as it needs organizing and manipulating to extract only the information that we need.
+Here are a few tips:

 1. Needs Statements Should be as Specific as the Raw Data to Avoid Losing Valuable Data.